jgato/jgato/random_docs/playing_with_clusterinstance.md

 ```

-But yo will need to do the same for every cluster, and the size of the kustomize.yaml would get increased a lot.
+But yo will need to do the same for every cluster, and the size of the kustomize.yaml would get increased considerably.